Slyracoon23/katacoda-scenarios/kube-dds/step6.md

 `kubectl rollout undo deployments/clamav`{{execute}}

-The rollout command reverted the deployment to the previous known state ('new' of the image).
+The rollout command reverted the deployment to the previous known state (tag:'new' of the image).
 Updates are versioned and you can revert to any previously know state of a Deployment.
 List again the Pods:

 `kubectl get pods`{{execute}}